jonahRudner/CMSC495/README.md

-Instructions to run software:
+Instructions to run software (Ubuntu):

 Install Node, NPM, Axios, and React

-Install mySQL
+Install mySQL using ‘sudo apt install mysql-server’

-Create a new database called HotelManagement
+Create a new database called HotelManagement using ‘sudo mysql’ and then ‘CREATE DATABASE HotelManagement;’

+Connect to the database in vscode

 Run the DB.sql code from the repository to create the tables needed for the program